 This will ensure that you identify potential problems that your appointment person may not have foreseen and provide corrective actions before it’s too late.
 It’s also equally important to review the finished task upon submission to check for the quality of work done.
 When you’re fully satisfied, take the time to acknowledge and appreciate what your subordinates have accomplished.

 Delegation is essential in order to avoid overburdening anyone in the organization, and so that leaders can focus on higher-value activities.
-Through proper delegation of work, you can improve the productivity of board members, motivate your volunteers, and develop the skills and increase the commitment of members.
+Through proper delegation of work, you can improve the productivity of board members, motivate your volunteers, develop their skills and increase the commitment of members